-Getting Started (Python Version)
+Getting Started (Python)#

 In order to use Python version of OCEANLYZ toolbox, first, Python programming language, and then, the OCEANLYZ package should be installed.